-COMMITTEE ON THE ELIMINATION OF RACIAL DISCRIMINATION CONCLUDES ITS NINETY-SIXTH SESSION
+COMMITTEE ON THE ELIMINATION OF RACIAL DISCRIMINATION CONCLUDES ITS NINETY-SEVENTH SESSION

-The concluding observations and recommendations of the Committee will be available on the Committee’s webpage after 2 p.m.
-Geneva time today.
+The concluding observations and recommendations of the Committee are available on the Committee’s session webpage.

 For use of the information media; not an official record